 The need for virtual addiction therapy options is more apparent during this pandemic than ever before.
-Substance use disorders and dependencies thrive on the kind of loneliness, isolation, lack of connection and accountability that people experience during quarantine.
-When in recovery, isolation and nebulous scheduling can interrupt the plans put into place to stop addictive tendencies.
+SUDs and dependencies thrive on the kind of loneliness, isolation, and lack of connection and accountability that people experience during quarantine.
+When in recovery, isolation and nebulous scheduling can interrupt the plans put in place to stop addictive tendencies.
 Many facilities are still offering in person inpatient rehab; however, self-help meetings have been seriously interrupted by the mandates to self-isolate and physically and social distance.

 Organizations like Alcoholics Anonymous and Narcotics Anonymous have well supported virtual meeting opportunities all over the world.
 For people post-treatment and entering long-term recovery, these types of resources are vital in their recovery efforts.